Rinat Akhmetov

-SCM businesses, the Rinat Akhmetov Foundation, and Shakhtar Football Club have collectively provided $315 million (UAH 11.3 billion) to aid the country, its military, and civilians during three years of war.
+SCM businesses, the Rinat Akhmetov Foundation, and Shakhtar Football Club have collectively provided $368 million (UAH 13.5 billion) to aid Ukraine, its military, and civilians as of February 2026.

-As of October 2025, sum of aid makes more than $350 million.

 From 2006 to 2007 and 2007–2012, Akhmetov was a member of the Ukrainian Verkhovna Rada (parliament) for the Party of Regions.
-Later, in a comment to Radio Svoboda, he again called his move into politics a mistake: “And I have no intention of making the same mistake twice”.
+Later, in a comment to Radio Svoboda, he again called his move into politics a mistake: "And I have no intention of making the same mistake twice".

 Early life

 Rinat Akhmetov was born in Donetsk, Ukrainian SSR, to a working-class family.
 He is an ethnic Volga Tatar and a practicing Sunni Muslim.
-His father, Leonid Akhmetov, was a coal miner.
-His mother, Nyakiya Nasredynivna, was a shop assistant.
+His father, Leonid Alekseyevich Akhmetov, was a coal miner.
+His mother, Nyakiya Nasredinovna, was a shop assistant.
+His parents are Mishar Tatars and originate from the village of Surgod in the Torbeyevsky District of Mordovia.

-Akhmetov had an older brother, Ihor, who also worked as a coal miner but had to resign due to work-related health complications.
-Ihor died on 24 January 2021.
+Akhmetov had an older brother, Igor, who also worked as a coal miner but had to resign due to work-related health complications.
+Igor died on 24 January 2021.

 Akhmetov earned a bachelor's degree in economics from Donetsk National University in 2001.

-Akhmetov is married to Lilia Smirnova.
-They have two children.
+Akhmetov is married to Lilia Smirnova, an ethnic Russian.
+They have two sons.

 Business career

 Beginnings

 Details regarding Akhmetov's past, how he obtained his wealth after the fall of communism in Ukraine, and his activities between 1985 and 1995, remain controversial.
 Akhmetov has stated in interviews that he successfully made risky business investments in the first years after the collapse of the Soviet Union.

+In an interview with The Guardian in May 2026, the businessman noted: "First of all we decided to trade in coke and coal, earning fairly small money.
+It started piling up and we began buying minority stakes in industrial companies.
+Stakes in metallurgy plants were very cheap as there was no competition from western businesspeople to invest in Ukraine, and many locals wanted to take their money to the west".

 In 1992, Akhmetov said he and two partners started a company called ARS, which processed coal into coke — a key material in producing steel.
 Akhmetov said Bragin left ARS in 1993, but they remained close friends.

 In a 2010 interview with Ukrainian News, Akhmetov denied inheriting any money from Akhat Bragin or anyone else, stating that he earned his "first million by trading coal and coke, and spent the money on assets that no one wanted to buy.
 It was a risk but it was worth it".
 Many publications in Ukraine and other European countries have made claims about Akhmetov's alleged "criminal past," though one Swiss newspaper later retracted such claims.

-In a December 2022 interview with the Washington Post, Mr Akhmetov said that he has "never been involved with any criminal organizations, I have never been prosecuted and no criminal charges were pressed against me."
+In a December 2022 interview with the Washington Post, Akhmetov said that he has "never been involved with any criminal organizations, I have never been prosecuted and no criminal charges were pressed against me."